localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 This allows you to bypass the need to rely on the live version for local development & testing while enabling a high velocity, high quality, agile test-driven development for your data applications.
 With this release, we’re underscoring our commitment to go multi-cloud and build a complete suite of emulators that allow you to achieve efficiency and cost savings by putting development and testing closer together.

-The Snowflake emulator is currently in public preview, and you can reach out to us to get access!
-This post explores how we reached this point, what it means for our users, and provides a quickstart to help you get started.
+The Snowflake emulator is currently in **public preview**, and [you can reach out to us](https://localstack.cloud/contact) to get access!
+This blog explores how we reached this point, what it means for our users, and provides a quickstart to help you get started.

 Navigate to our [LocalStack Snowflake emulator documentation](https://snowflake.localstack.cloud/introduction/) to get started!